f5devcentral/f5-agility-labs-private-cloud/docs/class1/module1/lab2.rst

     |image12|

 Click on the “+” next to “internal” Network.
+This step should have been completed for you since the internal network is the only network available.
 Then click on next TWICE until you are on the Security Groups tab.

     |image13|